WilliamVenner/linkstore/README.md

 linkstore currently supports ELF and PE executable formats and can be used with both statically and dynamically linked libraries.

+# Supported types

+Currently, linkstore can serialize and deserialize numbers (excluding `usize` and `isize`), `bool` and fixed-length arrays out of the box.

+For anything else, you'll need to implement your own deserialization from fixed-length byte arrays.

 # Usage

 ## Defining & using linkstore globals